matt9527-marist/MyObsidianNotes/Machine Learning/003 Supervised Learning.md

 **Overfitting and Underfitting**
 ![[Pasted image 20250908163403.png]]

-If a model has low bias and very high variannce, it can be said to have low generalizability, where the model cann
+If a model has low bias and very high variannce, it can be said to have low generalizability, where the model cannot predict well when given new data.

 ![[Pasted image 20250908163108.png]]